kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 and ease of training a neural network.
 Contrib package provides rapid prototyping facilities for contributors.

-**Why is it deprecated**<br>
+**Why is it deprecated?**<br>
-Since its inception, contrib package has outgrown its size and application usecases and hence from 2.0 contrib package will cease to exist.
+Since its inception, contrib package has outgrown its size and application use cases and hence from 2.0 contrib package will cease to exist.
 Instead of contrib package, a single package will be split into easily maintainable open source projects.
 Some of the most used api's will be optimized and later integrated with tensorflow.

 **Is there any way to analyze / measure the after effects?**<br>
 It got me thinking, since I was using few api's from contrib package, what might be the global trend of this package?